 6. You’ve just been offered an all expenses paid trip.
 Where would you go?

 Cody: I’d like to spend more time in Sweden.
 I had an incredible time there, a couple of years back when another band of mine toured through there.
 We were only there for three days, and I really wanted to spend time getting to explore and take everything in.
 I’d find the same tiny bed & breakfast the band stayed at one night in the Swedish countryside, and I’d bring my wife and son and just enjoy the place like I never got to last time.

 Tim: Similar to Cody, I’d like to spend more time in Lijiang in China.
 I spent a weekend there in the Old Town area while I visited China to fulfill a study abroad requirement in college and to this day I still think it’s probably one of the most beautiful places I’ve been fortunate to visit.
 There was this restaurant in town that served the best toast and eggs I’ve had anywhere.
 It was also my first time drinking goats milk and mmmm mmm!
 Yeah, it was a universal dish but that restaurant did it best.
 Lijiang’s also one of the few areas in China where you can drink the water from a faucet or even from the lake itself (more).
 Outside of Lijiang, I’d love to go to either London or Seoul.
 I figure I would’ve visited those places already.
 One day.

 7. Any plans while you’re in the Norman area?

-8. Anything else you want the public to know about you?
+8. What else you want the public to know about you?

-9. What do you think should be the Ninth Wonder of the World?
+9. What do you think should be the Eleventh Wonder of the World?